-Stocks plunge as oil crashes to lowest level since 1998
+Stocks slide as oil crashes below zero

-U.S. equity markets tumbled Monday as oil crashed to levels last seen in 1998.
+U.S. equity markets slid Monday as oil crashed below zero and headed toward its lowest close since recordkeeping began in March 1983.

 Continue Reading Below

-The Dow Jones Industrial Average fell as much as 489 points, or 2.02 percent, in the opening minutes of trading while the S&P 500 and Nasdaq Composite were lower by 1.53 percent and 1.01 percent, respectively.
+The Dow Jones Industrial Average fell by as many as 489 points, or 2.02 percent, before paring its losses.
+The S&P 500 and Nasdaq Composite were down 1.53 percent and 1.01 percent, respectively, at their lows.

 |Ticker